-CFDs are contracts between a buyer and seller that demands the seller pay to the buyer the difference between the current value of a share and its value when the contract is settled.
+CFDs are contracts between a buyer and seller that requires the seller pay to the buyer the difference between the current value of a share or commodity and its value when the contract is settled.
 If the difference is negative, then instead the buyer pays the seller.

 Finder exclusive offer: Open a new trading account with Plus500 and receive a welcome bonus of AU$110 when you deposit your first $370 and enter the code “Special200”.
 T&C’s apply.